 Both the link and the anchor text must be relevant to the destination page.
 The keywords in anchor text act as a signal search engine (and readers) use to identify the topic of a web page.
 Creating a link to an unrelated page in an attempt to boost your rank will eventually backfire since you’re attempting to trick search engines.

 Also, don’t try and link to the same page 100 times throughout your blog post using different anchor text – search engines will immediately catch this and penalize you for it.
 Instead, try to always internally link the most relevant pages to the current page.
 For example, when building a web page focusing on jewelry restoration, adding a link to jewelry cleaner that you sell will prove more beneficial than linking to a web page with unrelated services.
 The latter option will lead customers to a page that doesn’t align with their search intent, thereby causing them to leave your website.

 Don’t forget to repair any broken links, which send visitors to web pages that no longer exist, thereby resulting in 404 errors.
-Having too many broken links (along with 404 errors) on your website prevents search engine crawlers to scour your website.
+Having too many broken links (along with 404 errors) on your website will prevent search engine crawlers from scouring your website.
 The end result: a drop in search ranking.

 You should also make sure that you do not have any orphan pages – pages that have no links to them.
 These pages are more common than you think.
 It’s easy to forget about a certain page when they’re not listed in the navigation bar on your website.
 But you must always link to them in some way or another – whether through a service description or blog post – to make sure your visitors can see them so that they’re not ‘orphaned’.